outofculture/django-cached-field/README.rst

 new value every morning at cron'o'clock?
 That flag had best be stale by cron'o'one.
 Do you calculate weight based on the sum of all associated pigeons?
 Hook into the pigeons landing.
 And takeoff.
 And everything that changes an individual pigeon's weight.
-As Abraham Lincoln said, "There are only two hard problems in programming: naming, cache invalidation and off-by-one errors."
+As Francis Bacon said, "There are only two hard problems in programming: naming, cache invalidation and off-by-one errors."

 One possible invalidation scheme you might want to use is expiration